sebareibold/learn-scheme-by-practice/README.md

    - Make sure the language is set to **"Determine language from source"** or **"R5RS"** (depending on the syntax used).
    - Click the **Run** button (or press `Ctrl + R`) to execute the code.

-## Structure

-Each file corresponds to a different exercise.
-The filenames are descriptive and may follow a numbering system (e.g., `exercise1.scm`, `recursion-examples.scm`, etc.).

-## Purpose

-These exercises are meant to help understand key concepts in Scheme, such as:
-- Recursion
-- List processing
-- Functional paradigms
-- Symbolic computation

----

-Feel free to explore, run the code, and experiment to deepen your understanding of Scheme!